John Lyons (Royal Navy officer, born 1787)

 Vice-Admiral John Lyons (1 September 1787 – December 1872) was an eminent British Admiral and Foreign Ambassador of the Royal Navy.

 Family

-Lyons was born on 1 September 1787 and was baptized at Lyndhurst in Hampshire in autumn-winter 1788.
-He was the eldest son and third of fifteen children of Captain John Lyons of Antigua (20 October 1760 – 6 February 1816), who was a British owner of extensive sugar plantations, of 563 acre in total, in Antigua, and whose English residence was St. Austens, Lymington, Hampshire.
+Lyons was born on 1 September 1787 and was baptized at Lyndhurst in Hampshire in 1788.
+He was the eldest son and third of fifteen children of Captain John Lyons of Antigua (20 October 1760 – 6 February 1816), who was a British owner of 563 acres of sugar plantations in Antigua, and whose English residence was St. Austens, Lymington, Hampshire.
 His mother was Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and Sarah Lyons (1731–1764).
-His paternal grandfather was John Lyons (1731–1775), who had succeeded to the 563 acre Lyons Estate in Antigua in 1748 and served as a member of the Council of Antigua from 1764 to 1775.
-His great-grandfather and 2nd-great-grandfather had also been members of the council.

-His brothers included Admiral Edmund Lyons, 1st Baron Lyons (1790–1858); Lieutenant Maine Walrond Lyons (1798–1827), a lieutenant in the navy who was killed at Battle of Navarino; and Humphrey Lyons (1802–1873), a lieutenant-general in the Indian (Bombay) Army.
-His nephews included the diplomat Richard Lyons, 1st Viscount Lyons (1817–1887); Sir Algernon McLennan Lyons, Admiral of the Fleet (1833–1908); and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police (1831–1890).
+His brothers included Admiral Edmund Lyons, 1st Baron Lyons (1790–1858), who led the Royal Navy during the Crimean War, through whom his nephew was the diplomat Richard Lyons, 1st Earl Lyons; and Lieutenant-General Humphrey Lyons (1802 – 1873) of the Indian Army, through whom his nephew was Sir Algernon Lyons, Admiral of the Fleet.